alex-florescu/CS351/notes/distortion.md

 ### Distortion effect parameters
 TBD - currently the gain is kept at x1, meaning we only apply the hard clipping operation to obtain sharper waveform edges.

+We aim to create a couple of fixed modes of the filter that offer a range of distortion intensity settings.

 ### References
 * SSM2603 Data sheet (https://www.analog.com/media/en/technical-documentation/data-sheets/ssm2603.pdf)